Ahren09/my-wowchemy-site/content/publication/www2023/index.md

 ---
-title: 'Towards Fine-Grained Reasoning for Fake News Detection'
+title: 'Contributor Recommendation for Open-Sourced Projects'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Xiting Wang
+  - Yunsheng Bai
-  - Ruichao Yang
+  - Yanqiao Zhu
   - Yizhou Sun
   - Wei Wang
-  - Hao Liao
-  - Xing Xie

 # Author notes (optional)
 author_notes:
+  - 'Georgia Institute of Technology'
   - 'UCLA'
-- 'Microsoft Research Asia'
-- 'Hong Kong Baptist University'
   - 'UCLA'
   - 'UCLA'
-- 'Shen Zhen University'
-- 'Microsoft Research Asia'
+  - 'UCLA'

-date: '2022-02-21 T00:00:00Z'
+date: '2022-09-20 T00:00:00Z'
 doi: ''

+# Note: the publishDate cannot be in the future
 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-02-21T00:00:00Z'
+publishDate: '2022-09-20T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;